 Thus, the French government health website states: 'If you are not a European citizen ……………You can make an application after three months of residency.’
 That statement is also confirmed in law.

-If you are retired, you will normally make application for renewal of your existing Visiteur visa, although you may be able to persuade the authorities to grant you a longer visa if you have substantial, stable resources.
+If you are retired, you will normally make application for renewal of your existing Visiteur visa, although you may be able to obtain a longer visa if you have substantial, stable resources.

 If you are employed or run a business, the residence permit you are likely to be granted is called a Carte de Séjour Pluriannuelle, which is valid for four years.

 A fee is payable, recently reduced to €200 for most visas, although €50 for students and certain other categories of applicants.
 A tax (droit de timbre) €25 is also payable in most cases.